 Otter trawl effort is highest on the continental shelf edge, particularly west and northwest of Iceland, targeting cod, saithe, and golden redfish and using a mesh size of 135 mm in the codend (Figure 7).
 There is also a substantial otter trawl fishery for haddock on the continental shelf around Iceland; it is in shallower waters, however, than the fishery targeting cod.
-In deeper waters (500-1000 m) on the shelf edge, the main target species are Greenland halibut (in the north and east), demersal beaked redfish (mainly southwest and west), and greater silver smelt (south and southwest).
+In deeper waters (500-1000 m) on the shelf edge, the main target species are Greenland halibut (in the north and east), demersal beaked redfish (mainly southwest and west; reb.2127.dp, reb.27.5a14), and greater silver smelt (south and southwest; aru.27.5a14).
 Otter trawlers using smaller mesh otter trawls (70-100 mm) primarily target Nephrops in areas south and southwest of Iceland, and shrimp (mesh size ~40 mm) north of Iceland.